AxelThevenot/dbt-assertions/README.md

 It is represented as key values.
 Keys are the ID of the assertions.

-Each assertions is defined by at least an `expression` which will be rendered to be evaulated as your test.
+Each assertions is defined by at least an `expression` which will be rendered to be evaluated as your test.

 `description` and [`null_as_exception`](#null_as_exception) are optional.